 NOTE: Garlic sauce will thicken, especially if you make ahead.
 It will thin out as you heat it up.
 Can always add a touch of warm water and stir it if in want a thinner sauce.

-In a medium bowl, place tofu and gently mix with a few spoonfuls of garlic sauce and let sit for about 10-15 minutes.
+In a medium bowl, place tofu and gently mix with a few spoonfuls of garlic sauce (before adding the corn starch) and let sit for about 5-10 minutes.
+Save extra sauce for serving.

 Lay tofu cubes in single layer on prepared baking sheet.
 Roast tofu for 10 minutes, flip it, then roast another 5 minutes until golden brown (it will also puff up a bit).